flux-labs/mesh/README.md

 ### `triangulateMesh`
 #### parameters:
-* `faces`: mesh faces as a list of lists
+* `In`: mesh with convex faces with vertices >= 3 (note that this algorithm only deals with convex polygons; fortunately, it seems the sketchup plugin automatically triangulates concave faces)

 #### returns:
-triangulated mesh faces as a list of lists
+* `Out`: mesh with triangulated faces

 ### `getFaceNormals`
 #### parameters: